futuredapp/danger/README.md

 ## Support

-If you have any questions or ideas contact the maintainer of the repo at matej.jirasek@thefuntasty.com.
+If you have any questions or ideas contact the maintainer of the repo at matej.jirasek@futured.app.